TDS4874/Reference-only-for-Flux/README.md

 # Instructions for Using This Repository

+- **VRAM Usage**: This method requires increased VRAM usage.
+The exact amount depends on the image resolution.

 ## Setup
 1. Update three .py files in the comfy/ldm/flux directory.
    **Note**: Make sure to backup the original files before making any changes.